sjtu-zhao-lab/SALO/docs/SOTA_Calculation.md

 From the Table 1 of DTQAtten, we have the throughput of DTQAtten.
 ![image](https://github.com/sjtu-zhao-lab/SALO/assets/103621266/e6ec08b3-5c6a-41c3-aede-d1985a8d5b18)

-the throughput of DTQAtten is 928 GOP/s.
+the throughput of DTQAtten is 952 GOP/s.

 All 3 throughputs are data obtained by scaling down to a 128 multiplier.
 So we don't need to do additional scaling.

+So, the attention time of Energon is 1.05Gop / 612 GOP/s = 1.72ms. the attention time of DTQAtten is 1.05Gop / 952 GOP/s = 1.10ms. the attention time of Energon is 1.05Gop / 928 GOP/s = 1.13ms.